LarsNorlander/dev-diary/README.md

 ### 8:00 PM

 Today I started and completed the CSS Flexbox part of freeCodeCamp's  Responsive Web Design Certification.
 Flexbox has always confused me in the past (and honestly still kinda does) but this time, I got to try out how it's different properties work.
 Seeing how `flex-shrink` and `flex-grow` work feels kinda trippy.

+## June 20, 2018

+### 7:56 AM

+Got to start and finish a little over half of the [Introduction to the CSS Grid Challenges](https://learn.freecodecamp.org/responsive-web-design/css-grid) before work hours, I'll continue this later tonight.